 The COVID-19 public health emergency led to widespread closures of State and Federal government offices, reduction of government and medical services, and disruption of transportation systems, including driver shortages and related interruption of supply chains, which are heavily dependent on continued CMV operations.
-FMCSA finds that the circumstances surrounding this waiver are unique because such government and medical operations are not providing their usual level of service.
+FMCSA finds the circumstances surrounding this waiver are unique because such government and medical operations are not providing their usual level of service.

 For the reasons above, FMCSA grants a waiver as provided above, subject to the terms, conditions and restrictions below.
-The Agency encourages drivers to obtain their renewed licenses and medical certificates and encourages SDLAs to bring their operations back to normal as soon as practicable, consistent with all applicable Federal, State, and local laws and guidance, as this waiver expires on February 28, 2021.
+The Agency encourages drivers to obtain their renewed licenses and medical certificates and encourages SDLAs to bring their operations back to normal as soon as practicable, consistent with all applicable Federal, State, and local laws and guidance, as this waiver expires on November 30, 2021.
+FMCSA intends to review the status of this waiver as of October 1, 2021, and may take action to terminate the waiver sooner if conditions warrant.